Python Environments

 conda export --file environment.yaml

-Note: This captures everything in your current environment, so you may want to clean it up to include only what your project actually needs.
+Note: In the case of pip freeze, this captures everything in your current environment, so you may want to clean it up to include only what your project actually needs.

 Step 2: Set up your environment on Surf Research Cloud